 Project monitoring and controlling step #2: Measure performance

-You should measure the performance in order to check whether the project is going well.
-For instance, cost performance of the project will give an indication whether the planned budget will be sufficient to complete the project.
-Schedule performance of the project will give an indication whether the planned schedule and dates can be reached.
+You should measure the planned performance in order to check whether the project is going well.
+For instance, the cost performance of the project will give an indication of whether the planned budget will be sufficient to complete the project.
+Schedule performance of the project will give an indication of whether the planned schedule and dates can be reached.

 Step #3: Determine variances and if they warrant a change request